evandevon/frame_by_frame/README.md

 ### Playback
 - Press **Play** to preview your animation.
 - Press **Stop** to return to the live view.
+- Press the yello **Play** button to only play the currently selected frames

 ### Saving your work
 - Click **Save** to download a `.smz` project file (just a renamed .zip) containing all frames, ink, masks, and overlays.